Harold-Anderson/acfo/src/content/post/What-Investors-Want.md

 Memorably, Coca-Cola’s gross profit margin is 55%, which is typical for the beverage industry in general.
 Food companies have lower gross margins, around 22%, because of the higher volumes.
 Overall, the Food & Beverage industry has a gross margin of about 50%.

 For a small CPG company, the minimum gross margin is 40%, preferably 45%.
 This is not only a requirement of venture capitalists, but also a requirement to have a healthy, growing business.
 This gross profit pays for salaries, product development, interest costs, and marketing.
-Typically, after these s0-called _fixed_ expenses, there will not be any taxable net income to report.
+Typically, after these so-called _fixed_ expenses, there will not be any taxable net income to report.

 Typically, brokers ask for trade spend of 20-25%.
 I would advise that trade spend including slotting fees be kept under 25%.
 It is important to monitor and plan your trade spend.
 Uncontrolled trade spend kills companies.